akvo/dws-datapro/app/README.md

-# IWSIMS Mobile App
+# DWS DataPro Mobile App

-This is the code repository for the IWSIMS mobile application.
+This is the code repository for the DWS DataPro mobile application.